swc-nw/r-novice-gapminder/09-vectorisation.md

 >
 > This would be tedious to type out, and impossible for
 > high values of n.
-> Can you use vectorisation to solve for x, when n=100?
+>  Use vectorisation to compute x when n=100.
+What is the sum
-> How about when n=10,000?
+> when n=10,000?
 >